Skip to content

 Database Schema

-The library will create and manage a stripe schema in your Postgres database, with tables for all supported Stripe objects (products, customers, invoices, etc.).
+The library will create and manage a stripe schema in your PostgreSQL database, with tables for all supported Stripe objects (products, customers, invoices, etc.).

 Migrations